Legorobotdude/ComfyUI-VariationLab/README.md

 - `batch_steps_demo.json`: Demonstrates the Step Explorer (step count variation)
 - `batch_checkpoint_demo.json`: Demonstrates the Checkpoint Explorer (model comparison)

+> **Note:** If you experience validation errors when loading example workflows, try creating a new workflow from scratch by adding the nodes manually.
+Ensure you're using valid samplers (like "euler", "euler_ancestral", etc.) and schedulers ("normal", "karras", etc.).

 ## Future Development

 - Improved parameter handling